 - Replacement or use of non-IBM parts or nonwarranted IBM parts.
-All warranted parts contain a 7-character identification in the format IBM FRU XXXXXXX. - Identification of software problem sources. - Configuration of BIOS as part of an installation or upgrade. - Changes, modifications, or upgrades to device drivers. - Installation and maintenance of network operating systems (NOS). - Installation and maintenance of application programs.
+All warranted parts contain a 7-character identification in the format IBM FRU XXXXXX. - Identification of software problem sources. - Configuration of BIOS as part of an installation or upgrade. - Changes, modifications, or upgrades to device drivers. - Installation and maintenance of network operating systems (NOS). - Installation and maintenance of application programs.

-Refer to your IBM hardware warranty for a full explanation of IBM warranty terms.
+Refer to your IBM Statement of Limited Warranty for a full explanation of IBM warranty terms.
 Be sure to retain your proof of purchase to obtain warranty service.